Moriarty2002/system-security/homework/4_three_tier_app/README.md

 ## 🔑 Authentication Flow

-1. User clicks "Login with Keycloak" on frontend
-2. Frontend redirects to Keycloak login page
-3. User enters credentials in Keycloak
-4. Keycloak validates and returns JWT token
+1. User visits the application and is redirected to Keycloak for authentication (hosted login page)
+2. User authenticates with Keycloak (supports username/password, social logins like Google, and 2FA configured in Keycloak)
+3. Keycloak redirects back to the application with an authorization code; the frontend exchanges it (via the Keycloak adapter) and receives tokens
-5. Frontend stores token and makes API requests
+4. Frontend stores the access token in session storage and calls `GET /auth/whoami` to obtain user metadata
-6. Backend validates token with Keycloak public keys
-7. Backend creates/updates user profile on first login
+5. Backend validates tokens using Keycloak public keys (RS256) and creates/updates a local user profile on first login
-8. Backend synchronizes roles from Keycloak
+6. Backend synchronizes roles from Keycloak to implement role-based access control

 ## 🗄️ Database Schema